 Ear acupuncture

-Auriculotherapy (also known as auriculotherapy) is a form of acupuncture in which small needles are placed only on points in the ear.
-Auriculotherapy can be a standalone treatment, but it can also be applied within an acupuncture treatment to enhance it.
+Ear acupuncture (also known as auriculotherapy) is a form of acupuncture where small needles are placed only on points in the ear.
+Ear acupuncture can be a standalone treatment but can also be applied within an acupuncture treatment to enhance it.

-The earlobe contains many acupuncture points that can be used in a classical acupuncture treatment.
-However, auriculotherapy as it is practiced today is a relatively modern discipline that combines insights from Traditional Chinese Medicine with reflex zone therapy.
+The ear contains many acupuncture points that can be used in a traditional acupuncture treatment.
+However, modern ear acupuncture combines insights from Traditional Chinese Medicine with reflex zone therapy.
 The ear is seen as a reflection of the body as a whole.
 For example, the earlobe corresponds to the head and the outer edge of the ear to the spine.
-Each body part and organ can be found in the auricle.
+Every body part and organ can be found in the ear.
 It is like a microsystem representing a macrosystem.

 How does it work?